lmorg/murex/README.md

 * readline’s warning before pasting multiple lines of data into the buffer and the preview option that’s available as part of the aforementioned warning
 * and VIM keys (enabled by pressing `[ESC]`)

+## Pipe tokens: `->` vs `|`

+_murex_ supports multiple different pipe tokens.
+The main two being `|` and `->`.

+* `|` works exactly the same as in any normal shell

+* `->` displays all of the supported methods (commands that support the output of the previous command).
+Think of it a little like object orientated programming where an object will have functions (methods) attached.

+In _murex_ scripts you can use `|` and `->` interchangeably, so there's no need to remember which commands are methods and which are not.
+The difference only applies in the interactive shell where `->` can be used with tab-autocompletion to display a shortlist of supported functions that can manipulate the data from the previous command.
+It's purely a clue to the parser to generate different autocompletion suggestions to help with your discovery of different commandline tools.

+You can [read more about the _murex_ parser](/docs/GUIDE.parser.md) and the different supported tokens in the [docs](https://murex.rocks/).

 ## Concise yet predictable